Frequently Asked Questions

 - References that confirm industry experience – your internship company will provide this for you

-We also write resumes to our students and provide intensive training in answering interview questions for Software Testers.
+We also write resumes for our students and provide intensive training in answering interview questions for Software Testers.

 What does the CF109 course price cover?
 What will I get?

 - Test Automation

 - Software Architecture

 For online courses, we accept INTERAC eTransfer, credit cards, and wire transfers.